Jarfsoft/houses_api/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Ruby on Rails API for Find Page

 > This Rails app was created in order to deploy a live API for back-end functionality for a Find Your Device web aplication.
-There are 3 different tables: Users, Devices and Favorites.
-The relationship between Davices and Users tables has been implemented correctly in order to create the Favorite table.
+There are 3 different tables: Users, Devices, and Favorites.
+The relationship between Devices and Users tables has been implemented correctly in order to create the Favorite table.

 > The MVC concepts of RoR have been used to provide functionality.